benjy0011/My-Blogging-Platform/README.md

 # Blogging Platform

-A simple blogging platform (backend focused) built using **Node.js**, **Express**, and **Firebase**.
+A blogging platform (backend focused) built using **Node.js**, **Express**, and **Firebase**.
 This platform allows users to register, log in, create blog posts, like/unlike posts, and add comments to blog posts.
 This project is developed as part of TalentLabs' Certified Associate in Backend Development certification.
 Ready for deployment.

 ## Features